 Under usual circumstances, this comprehensive list will ensure that your property is in tip-top shape.
 These tasks also address your tenants’ expectations for summer enjoyment, as you address outdoor activities, shared spaces, and amenities.

 - Pool Safety – Get the pool cleaned and in prime condition for summertime splashes.
 If you do not have a lifeguard on duty, check to make sure your posted safety signs are visible and aren’t faded by winter weather or the sun.
 Check that locks and gates are in good condition to further protect young residents in your community.

 - Pull out the summer maintenance checklist– Each season calls for different routine maintenance.
-Your team should be prepared to add summer chores to their to do list like: servicing the pool, cleaning grills, organizing outdoor community areas, adjusting the irrigation system, and getting ready for A/C maintenance calls.
+Your team should be prepared to add summer chores to their to-do list like: servicing the pool, cleaning grills, organizing outdoor community areas, adjusting the irrigation system, and getting ready for A/C maintenance calls.

 - Service the Air Conditioners – Enlist the help of a professional to service the A/C unit at least once a year.
 They will be able to check the unit, clean coils, adjust dampers, and look for any other potential problems.
 It is also important to remove trees, debris, or trash that can obstruct proper operation.
 These measures can prolong the life of a heating and air system.

-- Check Your State and Local Requirements – Did you know that in Washington, D.C. the housing code requires landlords to put screens on windows and doors from March 15 through November 15 to protect tenants from insects and pests?
+- Check for summer-related State and Local Requirements – Did you know that in Washington, D.C. the housing code requires landlords to put screens on windows and doors from March 15 through November 15 to protect tenants from insects and pests?
 Make sure you are following state and local laws for seasonal requirements like this for landlord compliance.